Discretionary Incentives

 Process

-• VIP grants are paid in five equal annual installments beginning in the third year after the capital investment and job creation or retention are achieved, or in the second year if the company is locating in a fiscally distressed area of the state.
-Grants have a maximum of $3 million, or $5 million for projects with extraordinary characteristics.
+- VIP grants are paid in five equal annual installments beginning in the first year after the capital investment and job creation or retention are achieved.

 The company will be asked to provide annual reports indicating progress toward achieving its capital investment and employment performance targets.
 Reports include:

-• Subsequent Company Notification – The performance agreement will require the company to notify VEDP in writing one year after the Initial Company Notification indicating whether there has been a net reduction in employment from the date of the completion of the capital investment through one year thereafter.
+- Subsequent Company Notification – The performance agreement will require the company to notify VEDP in writing one year after the Initial Company Notification indicating whether there has been a net reduction in employment from the date of the completion of the capital investment through one year thereafter (for any VIP grants awarded prior to July 1, 2024).

 FAQ